1968-1976 Yamaha 80-175cc Piston-Port Service Manual (OEM)

 Engine, Transmission, and Clutch Documentation

-Inside, mechanics will find an extensive breakdown of Yamaha's two-stroke operating principles.
+Inside this 186-page PDF, mechanics will find an extensive breakdown of Yamaha's two-stroke operating principles.
 The text clearly maps out intake, compression, power, and exhaust strokes specific to piston-port engines.
 It outlines every critical internal component.
 You get exact views of the crankshaft, pistons, reed valves, and the Autolube system.
 For lower-end work, the transmission section details shifting mechanisms, gear ratios, and bearing maintenance across both four- and five-speed setups.
+By providing exact step-by-step instructions for complex jobs like splitting the crankcases, aligning the crankshaft with a dial indicator, and adjusting transmission end play, this guide helps you avoid the expensive labor rates of vintage motorcycle specialty shops.

 Factory assembly requires precision.
+Having these exact factory tolerances directly on your workbench is a massive advantage that prevents catastrophic engine seizures and saves irreplaceable vintage aluminum threads during a repair.
 Because of this, the guide logs exact tightening torques for cylinder heads, flywheels, and axle nuts.
 Piston clearance is documented precisely at 0.0014 to 0.0020 inches, varying slightly by displacement and exact model variant.
 If you are rebuilding a top end, you will find 175cc engine piston ring side clearances specified strictly at 0.0012 to 0.0020 inches within the data tables.
-Proper shop safety protocols should always be observed when tearing down these vintage engines to avoid injury or component damage.
+Proper shop safety protocols, including adequate ventilation and eye protection, should always be observed when tearing down these vintage engines or using an arbor press to avoid injury or component damage.

 Fuel delivery and spark are critical on vintage two-strokes.
 The carburetor service chapters cover both Mikuni single and independent float types.
 They provide exact float level adjustments and jetting summaries across different throttle ranges.
 On the electrical side, the manual features complete circuit diagrams for the flywheel magneto ignition and early lighting systems.